Debra Matityahu: MD, Executive Director, President, Co-founder

 After medical school, Dr. Mabeya first worked in West Pokot.
 It was here that he met so many women suffering with fistulas, and, with a heavy heart, had to turn them away with instructions to return when a visiting fistula surgeon from Nairobi made a yearly trip to the hospital.
 Dr. Mabeya knew that these women deserved quicker and better treatment to relieve them from their suffering, so he studied and earned his master’s degree in obstetrics and gynecology from Nairobi University.
 In 2002, he went on to study at Addis Ababa Fistula Hospital, a premier center for fistula repair and training.
-In 2010 He met Dr. Debra Matityahu while both were volunteering for a ‘fistula camp’.
-The two discussed how vulnerable the fistula survivors were after surgery, and proposed a nonprofit to help them reintegrate into their communities after surgery.
-In 2011, he opened Gynocare Fistula Center in Eldoret, Kenya and simultaneously began a PhD program at Ghent University in Belgium the following year.
-He still works at the Gynocare Fistula Center and is s proud member of the Beyond Fistula Kenya staff.
-He now lives in Eldoret with his wife, Carolyne, and two youngest daughters while his eldest daughter studies at boarding school.
+In 2010 he met Dr. Debra Matityahu while both were volunteering for a ‘fistula camp’, providing corrective surgeries for free.
+The two discussed how vulnerable the fistula survivors were after surgery, and proposed a nonprofit to help them reintegrate into their communities post-surgery.
+Dr. Mabeya wanted to devote himself to fistula patients in need, so he and his wife Carole decided to build a fistula hospital in Eldoret, Kenya.
+In 2011, they completed construction and opened Gynocare Women’s and Fistula Hospital to serve the women he had been forced to turn away so many years before.
+He now lives in Eldoret and continues to do the noble and necessary work of caring for women with fistulas.
+He lives with his wife and two youngest daughters; his eldest daughter studies at boarding school.

 Ann Ojina: Tailoring Instructor

-Ann comes from Migori, Kenya and now lives in Eldoret.
-She completed class 7 in school, then became pregnant and had a difficult labor that left her with a fistula.
+Ann Ojina is a driven young woman native to Migori, Kenya.
+After completing class 7 in school, Ann became pregnant and had a difficult labor that left her with a fistula.
 Thankfully, her daughter survived.
-Ann sought treatment at the Gynocare Fistula Center in Eldoret, Kenya, and had surgery to fix her fistula.
+Ann sought treatment at the Gynocare Women’s and Fistula Hospital in Eldoret, Kenya, and had surgery to fix her fistula.
 She recovered well but did not have skills to rely on to support herself and her daughter when she returned home, so she applied to Beyond Fistula’s tailoring program.
 Despite the program being very small at the time, Ann’s work ethic and dedication to learning earned her a spot.
 She was so successful in learning to sew that, when she graduated, Beyond Fistula hired her as the instructor of the tailoring program.
-Her daughter, Taylor, is now seven years old and is thriving.
+Her daughter, Taylor, is now nine years old and is thriving.
 Ann is glad to be able to pay Taylor’s school fees so that she can have opportunities that Ann herself did not.

 Irene Ototo: Social Worker, Business Module Workshop Co-teacher